chicolinux/crypto101/crypto101.md

 - *Integrity*: guarding against improper information modification or destruction and ensuring information non-repudiation and authenticity.
 - *Availability*: ensuring timely and reliable access to and use of information.

-The above definition are taken from the [NIST SP 800-12 Rev. 1 An Introduction to Information Security](https://csrc.nist.gov/publications/detail/sp/800-12/rev-1/final).
+The above definitions are taken from the [NIST SP 800-12 Rev. 1 An Introduction to Information Security](https://csrc.nist.gov/publications/detail/sp/800-12/rev-1/final) and, are best know as the CIA Triad.

+So, back to the original question, why do we need Crypto?
+Well, as humans, we have the basic needs of Confidentiality and Integrity with our own Personal Information (PI) and the information that we use at our jobs.
+And cryptography help us with keeping our data Confidential but also with Integrity.
+We do not want a attacker to mess with our data in any form.
+We want our social messages and e-mail to be confidential and our Personal Health Informatgion (PHI) to be genuine and unaltered.
+Failure to do so can have strong consequences to our lives.

+## Two types of Cryptography
+Generaly speacking, the field of Cryptography is divided into two sub-fields:
+- **Symmetric-key Cryptography** or also known as private-key cryptography.
+- **Asymmetric-key Cryptography** or also known as public-key cryptography.

+### Symmetric-key Cryptography

+### Asymmetric-key Cryptography

 encryption schemes, plain text, shared key, encrypt, ciphertext, decrypt, symmetric-key crypto